trailblazing/tute/README.md

 * If a staitc polymorphism is feasible, escape dynamic one.
-* Keep class abstraction as possible ad you could.
+* Keep class abstraction as possible as you could.
-* If a function you use it just once, use a lambda;
+* If a function you used it just once, use a lambda;

 * The name of the file with the implementation of the class is based on the principle ClassName.cpp/classname.cxx (prefer: class_name.cxx);